Mo-Saif9044/SpringBoot_Project/Music_Streaming_Api/README.md

 ### 7. Services: These classes (`PlayListService`, `RoleService`, `SongService`, `TokenService`, `UserService`) contain the business logic of your application.
 They use the repositories to perform CRUD operations on the entities.

 #### Overall, the code structure follows the MVC (Model-View-Controller) pattern commonly used in Spring Boot applications.
-The controllers handle HTTP requests, the services handle the business logic, and the repositories handle the database operations.
+The controllers handle HTTP requests, the services handle the business logic, and the repositories handle the database operation.